-How to Write a Killer Job Listing To Weed Out Who You Don’t Want (and Attract Who You Do)
+Write a Killer Job Listing To Attract Who You Want

-Now that you’ve nailed down your company culture and discovered other ways to attract and keep great talent, you’re ready to start creating job listings to get the kind of people you want on your team.
+Now that you’ve nailed down your company culture and discovered other ways to attract and keep great talent, you’re ready to write a killer job listing to get the kind of people you want on your team.

 If done right, job listings are a great first filter to lessen the burden of weeding out applicants in the hiring process.

-Creating job listings is kind of like panning for gold.
+Creating a killer job listing is kind of like panning for gold.
 The finer your netting, the better you’re able to filter and get to your gems.
 By refining your listing, you’ll get a higher quality pool of candidates and reduce the back and forth of finding best-fit matches who will easily come into the fold rarin’ to go!

 On the flip side, if you’re just tossing in generic descriptions, outdated terms, and bland language, you’re going to get applications from anyone within a hundred-mile radius with an internet connection and a stretchable resume.
 Around 46% of new hires quit or are fired within 18 months, many because of cultural fit, so you want to get this right from the get-go.